bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Next Tasks:

-- Global find & replace "spotlight" to "searchlight" (Don't forget to do this two to three times with various case-sensitivity)

 - Mod ourselves into a couple of main-menu screens
     - Probably want a scene with several SLs getting built by robot, which enables turrets to attack a far biter base
     - Probably want a scene with a jail break that succeeds (tank that busts through wall, bunch of people on foot follow)